bazelbuild/rules_apple/doc/common_info.md

 Without this flag, all locales are copied.

+This can be used in a few interesting ways:

-This can be used to improve compile/debug/test cycles because most developers only work/test in one language.
+- It can be used to improve compile/debug/test cycles because most developers only work/test in one language.
+- If a product is pulling in some other component(s) that support more localizations that the product does, it can be used to strip away those extra localizations there by shrinking the find product send to the end users.

 ## Info.plist Handling